abhiti23/stats604-project4/README.md

 After running the above command, you will be inside the container, and you can execute any scripts or the following commands in the container environment:

-`make clean` -- deletes everything except for the code (i.e., markdown files) and raw data (as originally downloaded)
+`make clean` -- deletes everything except for the code (i.e., markdown files) and raw data (as originally downloaded).
+Takes < 1 minute.

-`make` -- runs all analyses (except downloading raw data and making current predictions)
+`make` -- runs all analyses (except downloading raw data and making current predictions).
+Takes 6:03

 `make predictions` -- makes current predictions and outputs them to the screen